Finder makes money from featured partners, but editorial opinions are our own.

 • Bill of sale

-• Transfer of ownership form on registration certificate
+• Transfer of ownership form on the registration certificate

 Other documents for a faster, easier sale

-There are a few other documents you can supply that will ensure a smooth sales process and may help you get a better price:
+There are a few other documents you can supply to ensure a smooth sales process and possibly help you get a better price:

 • Government-issued ID.
-Buyers will want to see that you are who you say you are, so make sure you have a valid piece of ID on you.
+Buyers will want to see that you are who you say you are, so make sure that you have a valid piece of ID.

 • CARFAX report.
 Download a CARFAX report to show prospective buyers that your vehicle hasn’t been involved in any accidents or thefts.